JuliaThTranNguyen/Northernwind/README.md

 Step 2: Config application.properties file for connecting to VAMK's database(in my case), creating PKCS12 key ,enabling https, changing port , adding swagger,and so far

 Step 3: Using Lombok-wired JPA, we can easilly generate entities from an existing database by running command:

     mvn jpa-entity-generator:generateAll

 Step 4: Create a auto-generate class for generate all the Controllers and Repositories files.
 Name it as generateControllerandRepository.java

-Step 5: Create PKCS12 Key and add that key into keystore folder after using command: keytool -genkeypair -alias e1800956 -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore e1800956.p12 -validity 3650
+Step 5: Create PKCS12 Key and add that key into keystore folder after using command:

+keytool -genkeypair -alias name_1 -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore name_2.p12 -validity 3650

 Step 6: Enable HTTPS, by adding into application.properties

-# The format used for the keystore.
+/* #The format used for the keystore.
 It could be set to JKS in case it is a JKS file
     # server.ssl.key-store-type=PKCS12
     # The path to the keystore containing the certificate
-server.ssl.key-store=classpath:keystore/e1800956.p12
+    server.ssl.key-store=classpath:keystore/name_2.p12
     # The password used to generate the certificate
-server.ssl.key-store-password=123456
+    server.ssl.key-store-password=//your_passwrd
     # The alias mapped to the certificate
-server.ssl.key-alias=e1800956
+    server.ssl.key-alias=name_1
-security.require-ssl=true
+    security.require-ssl=true */

 Step 7: Create a file WebSecurityConfig.java for authentication and adding these underneath lines to application.properties